-However, with the multitude of plugins available (Plugin Directory and Plugin Central are good sites to search), it becomes more difficult to choose which plugins may actually be useful.
+However, with the multitude of plugins available (e.g. at Eclipse Marketplace), it becomes more difficult to choose which plugins may actually be useful.
 In this article, I try to list the plugins that I personally have used for a long time and deem useful.

 Update 2010-01: Refreshed on JBoss Tools with the advent of the stable Java EE 5 server.

 Update 2021-04: Many plugins are included by default now, and a lot of update sites have changed.
 JBoss was renamed to WildFly in 2014.

 The first thing that I ponder is a better team mechanism